 We also stopped in a local Coles earlier in the day to stock up on sausages, steak, salad and bread, which we barbecued that evening.
-I’d brought a small esky along for the occasion, which I stored in the boot of the car.
+I brought a small esky along for the occasion, which I store in the boot of my car.

-Who is best suited to staying at Shacky?
+Who is best suited to stay at Shacky?

 Be aware that the home only accommodates two people and pets aren’t allowed.
 You’ll have to leave Fido and Mittens at home.